Hispanic and Latino (ethnic categories): Usage of Hispanic

 The term Hispanic has been the source of several debates in the United States.
 Within the United States, the term originally referred typically to the Hispanos of New Mexico until the U.S. government used it in the 1970 Census to refer to "a person of Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or origin, regardless of race."
 The OMB did not accept the recommendation to retain the single term Hispanic.
 Instead, the OMB has decided that the term should be "Hispanic or Latino" because regional usage of the terms differs.
 Hispanic is commonly used in the eastern portion of the United States, whereas Latino is commonly used in the western portion.
 Since the 2000 Census, the identifier has changed from "Hispanic" to "Spanish/Hispanic/Latino".

 Other federal and local government agencies and non-profit organizations include Brazilians and Portuguese in their definition of Hispanic.
 The US Department of Transportation defines Hispanic as "persons of Mexican, Puerto Rican, Cuban, Dominican, Central or South American, or others [of] Spanish or Portuguese culture or origin, regardless of race."
 This definition has been adopted by the Small Business Administration as well as by many federal, state, and municipal agencies for the purposes of awarding government contracts to minority-owned businesses.

 The Congressional Hispanic Caucus (CHC)—which was organized in 1976 by five Hispanic Congressmen: Herman Badillo (NY), Baltasar Corrada del Río (PR), Kika de la Garza (TX), Henry B. Gonzalez (TX) and Edward Roybal (CA)—and the Congressional Hispanic Conference include representatives of Spanish and Portuguese descent.
 The Hispanic Society of America is dedicated to the study of the arts and cultures of Spain, Portugal, and Latin America.
-The Hispanic Association of Colleges and Universities, which proclaims itself the champion of Hispanic success in higher education, has member institutions in the US, Puerto Rico, Latin America, Spain, and Portugal.
+The Hispanic Association of Colleges and Universities, which proclaims itself the champion of Hispanic success in higher education, has member institutions in the U.S. mainland, Puerto Rico, Latin America, Spain, and Portugal.

 In a 2012 study, most Spanish speakers of Spanish or Latin American descent in the United States did not choose to use the terms Hispanic or Latino when describing their identity.
 Instead, they preferred to be identified by their country of origin.
 Over half of those surveyed said they had no preference for either term.
 When forced to choose, 33% chose Hispanic and 14% chose "Latino."

 A study done in 2009 shows that there is not a significant difference between the attitudes or preferences towards the terms among young (18–25) and older individuals.
 The statistical numbers are almost identical.
 Among the overall Hispanic population, young Hispanics prefer to identify themselves with their family's country of origin.
 Both groups prefer the term "American" versus "Latino/Hispanic".
 Yet, older Hispanics are more likely to identify as white than younger Hispanics.
 When it comes to the preference of Latino or Hispanic, the younger subgroup is more likely to state that it does not matter.
 If they do have a preference, both groups prefer the term Hispanic rather than Latino.